lsst-ts/ts_mtdomegui/doc/user-guide/user-guide.rst

   Thermal control system.

 You can see the status of thermal control system in this table.
-The left lists the temperatures of 13 sensors.
+The left lists the temperatures of cabinet, motor drive, and motor coil.
 The right shows the realtime chart.
-You can select and update the individual sensor as the following:
+You can select and update the individual motor sensor as the following:

 .. figure:: ../screenshot/thermal_select_sensor.png
   :width: 400